openbmc/openbmc/upstream-layers/yocto-docs/documentation/test-manual/runtime-testing.rst

 Run the tests outside of
 the build environment using the following::

-   $ cd tmp/testexport/core-image-sato
+   $ cd tmp/testimage/core-image-sato
-   $ ./runexported.py testdata.json
+   $ ./oe-test runtime

 Writing New Tests
 =================